mattdonati/Not-So-Slippery-Slope/README.md

 # Not So Slippery Slope
-Compass Minerals (NYSE:  CMP) represents a potential long-term equity investment, but the large fluctuations in sales, the result of changes in winter weather, increase investment risk by masking potential changes to the underlying business.
+Compass Minerals (NYSE:  CMP) products rock salt for roadway de-icing.
+CMP represents a potential long-term equity investment, but the large fluctuations in sales, the result of changes in winter weather, increase investment risk by masking potential changes to the underlying business.
 This project reduces that investment risk, by estimating changes in sales net of the influence of winter weather fluctuations.

 ### Problem Statement